SciKit-Surgery/scikit-surgerynditracker/README.rst

 Using
 -----
-Configuration is done using Python libraries.
-Tracking data is returned in NumPy arrays.
+Configuration is done using Python libraries at instantiation.
+Invalid configuration should raise exceptions.
+Tracking data is returned in a set of lists, containing the port handles, timestamps, framenumbers, the tracking data and a tracking quality metric.
+By default tracking data is returned as a 4x4 NumPy array, though can be returned as a quaternion by changing the configuration.

 ::